MMNS MAMMALOGY RESEARCH

 There are over 1,400 known bat species that occur worldwide.
 Bats make up the second largest order of mammals, second only to rodents.
 All bats species in Mississippi are insectivorous, meaning they consume insects.

-Fifteen species of bats have been documented in Mississippi, three of which are federally listed.
-The Gray Bat (Myotis grisescens) and the Indiana Bat (Myotis sodalis) are listed as endangered and the Northern Long-eared Bat (Myotis septentrionalis) is currently listed as threatened.
-There are currently 10 bat species considered species of conservation need in Mississippi.
+Fourteen species of bats have been documented in Mississippi, three of which are federally listed.
+The Gray Bat (Myotis grisescens), Indiana Bat (Myotis sodalis), and Northern Long-eared Bat (Myotis septentrionalis) are listed as endangered.
+The Tricolored bat (Perimyotis subflavus) is currently proposed to be listed as endangered.
+There are currently 9 bat species considered species of conservation need in Mississippi.

 Threats to bats include White-nose Syndrome, habitat destruction, and poor public image.
-White-nose syndrome has caused the death of over 5.7 million bats in North America.
+White-nose syndrome has caused the death of over 5.7 million bats in North America, and has devastated Northern Long-eared Bat populations by a decline of 99%.
 Bats are slow to recover from impacts since majority of species have one pup per year.

 Most bat species rely heavily on forested habitats to provide both roosting and foraging sites.
-Some bats have adapted to man-made structures such as bat houses, bridges, buildings, and culverts for roost sites.
+Some bats have adapted to man-made structures such as bat houses, bridges, and transportation structures for roost sites.

 Research is necessary to understand where different species of bats occur and at what abundance.
 Outreach programs to educate the public are necessary for people to understand facts about bats, such as bats are not blind and less than 0.5% of bats have rabies.